 Family members are not “just” visitors, they offer an essential component of care that has been removed during the pandemic.
 No matter how wonderful care staff are they can not provide the emotional support that can only come from a family member.
 We are the eyes, ears, voices and memories of our loved ones.

 We are calling on the Government to adopt the emergency legislation proposed by the Joint Parliamentary Committee on Human Rights.
-This would ensure every resident has the support of at least one Essential Care Giver (family member or friend) who would continue to visit during an outbreak, as stated in their own advisory guidance.
+This would enshrine in law the right for every resident to have the support of at least one Essential Care Giver (family member or friend) who would continue to visit during an outbreak, as stated in their own advisory guidance.

 From children separated from their parents, to young adults and the elderly, their distress is unimaginable.
 The majority of residents are living with conditions that prevent them from understanding what is happening and why.
 Isolated for months in their own small rooms they have been left feeling confused and abandoned.